 Comprehending these details prevents you from having difficulties while running your business or in the case of re registering a company in Liberia.

-Typically, as to timeline and costs, next are reasonable expectations:
+Typically, as to timeline and charges, next are reasonable expectations:

-- The name reservation can be done within one day.
+- The name securing can be done within one day.

 - Without the help, the processing time may be several days or weeks depending on the amount of the required documentation.